team-supercharge/boa/README.md

 boa init
 ```

+3. Input

+* your project name
+* preferred language
+* author
+# class prefix

-3. Input your project name and the author (these will be used in generated files).
+(these will be used in generated files).
 You can change these settings in `.boa.yml`

 4. Create your module with